 Overview of Process and Resolution

-Every case of non-academic misconduct is different.
-In some cases, there will be lots of meetings with a Case Manager in the Student Conduct Office and in other cases there may be just a few.
+Every case of Non-Academic Misconduct (NAM) is different.
+In some cases, there will be lots of meetings with a Case Manager in the Student Conduct Office and in other cases there may be just one or two.
 It depends on the participants and the nature of the misconduct.
-The following content illustrates the basic process for Category 2 misconduct.
-The NAMIO refers allegations of Category 1 misconduct to one of the other NAM Units (i.e. AMS, Residences, Athletics & Recreation).
+The following content illustrates the basic process for alleged Category 2 violations of the Student Code of Conduct.
+The Non-Academic Misconduct Intake Office (NAMIO) refers allegations of Category 1 NAM (generally less serious incidents) to one of the other NAM Units (i.e. AMS, Residences, Athletics & Recreation).
 Case Managers have the discretion to deviate from this process when appropriate.

 Intake

-The Non-Academic Misconduct Intake Office (NAMIO) decides that the report of non-academic misconduct meets the threshold for Category 2 misconduct under the Student Code of Conduct.
+The Non-Academic Misconduct Intake Office (NAMIO) decides that the report of NAM meets the threshold for Category 2 misconduct under the Student Code of Conduct.
 The case is referred to the Student Conduct Office.
 At this point, a Case Manager is assigned.
 The Case Manager may impose interim measures.

 Fact-Finding

 The Case Manager will reach out to students involved in the case to gather information.
 This information could include statements of experience, pictures, videos, and/or digital messages.
-After the Case Manager has enough information on the balance of probabilities, the case will move to a resolution stage.
+After the Case Manager has enough information to make a decision on the balance of probabilities, the case will move to a resolution stage.

 Resolution

-Case Dismissal: There is no evidence of Non-Academic Misconduct (NAM) or not enough evidence to make a finding.
+Case Dismissal: There is no evidence of NAM, or not enough evidence to make a finding.

-Informal Resolution: The student accepts responsibility for their actions and sanctions are agreed upon.
+Informal Resolution: The student accepts responsibility for their actions and outcomes are agreed upon.

-Formal Resolution: The Case Manager makes a decision of responsibility when an Informal Resolution cannot be reached or is not appropriate.
+Formal Resolution: The Case Manager makes a decision of responsibility and assigns sanctions when an Informal Resolution cannot be reached or is not appropriate.

 Appeals